 - Inactive space - how far off page is considered inactive

 - Location - is the inactive space at the top or the bottom

-Setting a delay
+Set a delay

-We recommend setting the bounce message to show after a delay of a few seconds.
+Consider setting the bounce message to show after a delay of a few seconds.
 This prevents bounce message from showing to visitors who may have accidentally navigated to the page or to visitors who are navigating to a different part of the site.